How to Get to San Carlos, Sonora from the US: Border Crossing, Driving & Flights

 Renting a Car

-A car is essential in San Carlos — there is no organized public transportation and the distance between beaches, restaurants, and services makes walking impractical.
+A car is essential in San Carlos — no organized public transportation and the distances between beaches, restaurants, and services make walking impractical.
 All major rental companies operate at Hermosillo Airport.
-Book ahead, especially in peak season.
-Make sure your rental company knows you are crossing or driving in Mexico (if renting in the US) — many standard US rentals restrict Mexico use.
-Companies operating in Mexico (Hertz, Budget, Europcar) at HMO airport are straightforward.
+Book ahead in peak season.
+Make sure your rental company knows you are driving in Mexico — companies operating in Mexico (Hertz, Budget, Europcar at HMO airport) are the straightforward option.

 From Tucson, Phoenix, or Los Angeles: Summary

-• Los Angeles: A long drive (9–10 hours) or fly to Phoenix/Tucson and continue.
-The drive is beautiful through the Sonoran desert but requires an overnight or early start.
+- Los Angeles: A long drive (9–10 hours) or fly to Phoenix or Tucson and continue.
+The drive through the Sonoran desert is beautiful but requires an overnight or early start.

 Frequently Asked Questions